Hey, Camp Fans!

 We saw such a great response to our annual ‘Share Your Camp Story’ Contest at Everything Summer Camp in 2018 that we’re still going strong publishing each submission right here on the Blog in the New Year.
 Your stories were fantastic and it’s such a fun time reading through them!

-Today’s post comes from Alex C. who wrote in to tell us about his really fun camp stay at Camp Stewart for Boys.
+Today’s post comes from Alex C. who wrote in to tell us about her really fun camp stay at Camp Stewart for Boys.
 Get a look at today’s submission about his stay:

 “I'm Alex C., a 12-year-old boy who attended Camp Stewart for Boys for the first time this past summer.
 I want to write about my third day of camp, when I bravely climbed and then jumped off of Indian Head Rock, a rock next to the Guadalupe River that looks just like the profile of an American Indian.
 Here is my true story: